centaurus22/ruhrpottmetaller-editor/API.md

 ##### display_id
 If this parameter is provided only the dataset with the submitted id is displayed.
 This behaviour is currently implemented only for the `display=concert` parameter.

 #### edit
-The `èdit` parameter overwrites the `display` parameter.
+The `edit` parameter overwrites the `display` parameter.
 It opens an edit-page to insert or update data of the specified type.
 The following values are possible:
 * `edit=concert`

 Data can also be provided by SPECIFIC_PARAMETERS.
 In this case, the corresponding input fields are pre filled with that information.

 ##### edit_id
 If a value is provided via the `edit_id` parameter, the *rpmetaller-editor* loads the data from the database into the edit page.
 Data from parameters listed under SPECIFIC_PARAMETERS override the information from the database.

 #### save
 With the `save` parameter, the *rpmetaller-editor* inserts the data transferred with the SPECIFIC_PARAMETERS in the database table that corresponds to the transmitted value.
 The following values are possible:
 * `save=concert`